Using structure-specific, complex magnetic wave forms to facilitate experiences and growth termed ‘religious, mystic, and/or spiritual.’

 The right amygdala’s contribution to death anxiety (23) suggests that left amygdaloid stimulation could easily attenuate it.
 Freedom from fear of dying is a common theme in spiritual traditions of many derivations, and it’s attainment is taken as evidence of spiritual growth.
 Dr. Persinger, and the rest of our research group place considerable weight on the notion (23, 37) that attenuating death anxiety is a crucial function of both human spirituality and limbic system function (25, 26, 27, 28), and that its neural substrate can be accessed using limbic stimulation (18).

-Conversely, experiences in which the right amygdala achieves a sufficiently high rate of activity would be perceived, in an intense 'sensed presence' experience, as 'demonic' (20, 24).
-Both classes of experience are known in the For Windowsrature of epilepsy (35), but are not necessarily associated with complex partial seizures (25).
+Conversely, experiences in which the right amygdala achieves a sufficiently high rate of activity would be perceived, in an intense ‘sensed presence’ experience, as ‘demonic’ (20, 24).
+Both classes of experience are known in the literature of epilepsy (35), but are not necessarily associated with complex partial seizures (25).

 One of the wave forms used is specific to the amygdala, and in gay males, who could constitute a sub-population of the research group, the anterior commisure is 34% more massive than those of straight males and 18% larger than that of heterosexual women (31).
 The anterior commisure is the structure that connects the amygdala on the two sides of the brain.

-PCM wave file analogs to the complex magnetic signal brain stimulation described in the For Windowsrature were derived using audio editing softwares.
+PCM wave file analogs to the complex magnetic signal brain stimulation described in the literature were derived using audio editing softwares.
 The complex magnetic signals are low (milligauss) intensity asymmetric, anisotropic, wave forms (9).

 The signals consist of a brief audio output, followed by a period of silence.
 A one minute exposure will involve approximately 9.6 (nine point six) seconds exposure to the (fluctuating) magnetic fields.